PiotrZPL/staurolite/README.md

-# dbml
+# staurolite
-Dart Based Markup Language - a simple static site generator using dart
+Staurolite - a simple backend for static site generators using dart